Irish Son

 Irish Son is the debut solo album by Irish singer Brian McFadden.
 It was released on 29 November 2004.
 McFadden signed with Sony Music following his departure from boy band Westlife in 2004.
 The singer mainly co-wrote the album with English songwriter Guy Chambers, who produced the album along Paul Stacey, Richard Flack, Mark Taylor, and Phil Thornalley.

 The album was preceded by the lead single "Real to Me" on 6 September 2004, which peaked at number one in Denmark, Ireland and the United Kingdom.
 Irish Son was highly successful on the charts in Denmark and Ireland.
 Elsewhere the album charted within the lower regions of the charts in Austria, Finland, Netherlands, New Zealand, Sweden, Switzerland and the United Kingdom.

+Critical reception

+David Peschek, writing for The Guardian remarked that Irish Son was "markedly less cynical and clinical than Ronan Keating's solo debut and less messy and pretentious than Robbie's.
+Still, while it's heartening to see anyone survive the cultural apocalypse that is Westlife svengali Simon Cowell, what we are talking about here isn't an artist, but a former boy-band hoofer struggling towards self-expression."
+Tony Clayton-Lea from The Irish Times wrote: "Teaming up with erstwhile Robbie Williams co-songwriter Guy Chambers, McFadden is clearly trying for the kind of commercial credibility Williams has enjoyed for some years.
+The results are patchy, and only some songs work."
+Yahoo!
+Music UKs Adam Webb concluded: "We'll have to wait for album number two to know quite where he falls, but there's certainly no "Angels" on Irish Son.
+Until then, the world belongs to Heat magazine.
+We'll just have to live in it."